abayomipopoola/abayomipopoola/src/pages/how-to-get-rich-without-getting-lucky-pt-2/index.md

 Summary:

-* All returns in life come from compound interest over many turns of long-term games—and they usually come at the end.
+* All returns in life come from compound interest over many turns of long-term games--and they usually come at the end.
 * People are fair with each other when they know there will be more turns of the game.
 Friction goes down with each turn, so you can do bigger and bigger things together.